TheNewtonCapstone/twip-isaac-sim/README.md

 This repo contains the code and configuration used during our journey of developing TWIP using NVIDIA's Isaac Sim and rl games.

 ## Requirements
-- Ubutun 22.04 LTS (Works with pop_os as well)
+- Ubuntu 22.04 LTS (Works with Pop OS as well)
-- Nvidia GPU with 470+ drivers (`nvidia-smi` to make sure these are set up)
+ - Nvidia GPU with 510.73.05+ drivers (`nvidia-smi` to make sure these are set up)
 - Isaac Sim (tested with version `4.0.0`)
 - RL games
 - Anaconda | Miniconda

 ## Isaac Sim Setup
-- Download Isaac Sim by following the steps found within Nvidia's installation guide https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html
+- Download Isaac Sim by following the steps found within Nvidia's installation (guide)[https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html].
 - Run Isaac sim from the Omniverse application to make sure it runs properly
 - Clone this repository `git clone https://github.com/TheNewtonCapstone/twip-isaac-sim`
 - Remove any folder named `_isaac_sim`